GreyCardinal69/Fluence/README.md

 ```

 # Roadmap
 Fluence is still in its early stages of development.
-Here is a look at what is on the horizon:
+Many features are yet to be implemented.

 -   **Enhanced Type System:**
     -   **Access Modifiers:** Introducing `private` and `public` keywords for fields and methods to provide robust encapsulation.